P3L-sym/P3L-sym/README.md

 Proficient in **Java, C#, Python, JavaScript, HTML, CSS**.
 Experienced in managing team projects, which has helped me develop leadership skills.
 I have a strong work ethic and a constant drive to expand my skillset.
+My Cv can be downloaded from my personal website!!

 ---